 Join | Renew | Donate

 The 2022 conference, to be held Friday, September 30, will be on “Policing."
-We plan a hybrid event: an in-person conference at Harvard University’s Safra Center for Ethics together with a Zoom webinar.
-You may register here.
+We plan a hybrid event: an in-person conference hosted by Harvard University’s Edmond & Lily Safra Center for Ethics together with a Zoom meeting.
+Please register here, indicating whether you will be in person or on Zoom.
 We will distribute the Zoom link to registrants shortly before the conference.

 Editors Eric Beerbohm and Ekow Yankah have assembled the following outstanding group of speakers: